Poo-wei-chien/personalisedChatbot/README.md

 1. Be mindful of the API limits associated with each Github account.
 Coordinate with your team members if your API key reaches its limit.
 2. When declaring the 'Authorization' headers in Postman (during testing), ensure to create a new header with the Value as 'Token (Your API Key)' instead of using Barrer Token.
+3. The code is 'single-turn tasks' instead of 'multi-turn conversations'.
+You guys are encouraged to explore more !!!

+Thank You.